saschaklatt/strands-chart/README.md

   </>
 )

-const Demo = () => <StrandsChart renderSection={CustomSection} ... />
+const Demo = () => <StrandsChart renderPeriod={CustomPeriod} ... />
 ```

-The function provided in `renderSection` receives the data object of a single section as the first parameter and the current index as the second parameter.
+The function provided in `renderPeriod` receives the data object of a single section as the first parameter and the current index as the second parameter.

-## Props

-- curving: The D3 curving function to curve the areas.
-- padding: The stroke width of the areas.
-- width: The total width of all strands.
-- height: The total height of the chart.
-- sequences: The strand data in form of sequences.
-- periods: The period data.
-- renderDate: A render prop to render each date.
-- renderSection: A render props to render each section.